Gap year pros and cons

 Weigh up the advantages and disadvantages of taking a gap year.
 If the pros list comes out longer than the cons, take the leap.

-There are structured gap year programs out there that are bound to help you reach all of your goals.
+Structured gap year programs can help you reach your goals.
 GVI has a range of internships, expeditions and volunteering opportunities that will ensure you make the most of your gap year.

 - Cape Coast